JoelTrebble/Dominus-Pizza/README.md

 3. Right-click again and select "Run"

-NetBeans will automatically start GlassFish and deploy the application
+NetBeans will automatically start GlassFish and deploy the application.

 # 🎓 Learning Outcomes